-Readers may have noticed some of the recent rumours about new Gumblar-related activity (see for example here or here).
+Readers may have noticed some of the recent rumours about new Gumblar-related activity.
 The original Gumblar attack (May 2009) involved the mass-defacement of huge numbers of legitimate sites with a malicious script Sophos products blocked as Troj/JSRedir-R. The purpose of this was to infect users with a data-stealing Trojan known as Troj/Daonol-Fam.

 The payload of the recent attacks looks similar, the malicious binaries now being detected as Mal/Daonol-A.